Frequently Asked Questions

 The “and company” in my design agency reflects the trusted (human) collaborators I call on to deliver award-winning work for clients, a mix of independent contractors and agencies.
 In the artist name, “and company” is a nod to the different personas my voice can take on when producing music through modern studio tools.

 The word vermillion (alt: vermilion) describes a brilliant red with a hint of orange.
-I happen to be a fiery redhead based in Orange County, California.
+I happen to be a natural redhead based in Orange County, California.

 It’s also worth clarifying that Fool’s Gold was not an “entirely AI-generated” album, so I can’t speak to that experience directly.